GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 ## Duplicating the post: Third approach

-Another solution is to use global field `_echo` to initialize the dynamic variable with an empty value:
+We can execute an additional operation at the beginning to initialize each of the dynamic variables with a `null` or empty value (via global field `_echo`).

+Then, each dynamic variable will always be exported, at least once.
+When the field value is not empty, then it will be exported again, and this second value will override the first one.

+In this query, dynamic variable `$tagSlugs` is initialized with an empty array, and will then be exported again if the post has slugs:

 ```graphql
 query InitializeDynamicVariables {